A simple Christmas

 Christmas isn’t Christmas without a few festive tunes.
 I love anything that sounds like it’s from an old movie – I usually have the Rat Pack Christmas album on repeat!
 So, grab a good book, switch on your fairy lights and relax with some warming Christmas melodies.

 There are many ways to engage in a little creativity over Christmas.
 Making things with your family is a lovely and relaxing way to pass the time.
 From creating Christmas cards to create a clove pomander now is the time to indulge in those calming wintry pursuits.

 A subtle way to add a little festivity to your home is through fragrance.
 There are many additional ways to achieve this including oils, scented candles, dried citrus fruits with spices, clove pomanders and, of course, a real Christmas tree.
 My favourite is to warm some mulled wine with cinnamon and fruit.
 Delicious!

 I’m sure we all have a favourite Christmas film.
 Whether it’s Elf, A Christmas Carol or It’s a Wonderful Life nothing feels quite as Christmassy as putting your feet up with a few nibbles and getting lost in a movie.
-I must confess, I’ve already started my box of delightful apres ski biscuits sent to me from Biscuiteers.
+I must confess, I’ve already started my box of delightful apres ski biscuits – a gift from Biscuiteers.
 Can you blame me?

 The twinkling of lights is probably the best way to make your home feel festive.
 And in addition to decorating the tree, fairy lights can be hung over mirrors and pictures.
 They look cosy on the wintry December evenings and it’s nice to leave them up in January to ease in the new year.
 I also enjoy using led flameless tea lights because, unlike candles, I can leave them unattended.
 I think they look lovely in my silver tea light holders!